Watch the action-packed new trailer for 'The Marvels'

 A sequel to 2019’s Captain Marvel, the film also stars Samuel L Jackson, Iman Vellani and Teyonah Parris.

-In the trailer, Carol Danvers (Brie Larson) and Nic Cage (Jackson) can be seen alongside Kamala Khan (Vellani) and Monica Rambeau (Parris).
+In the trailer, Carol Danvers (Brie Larson) and Nick Fury (Jackson) can be seen alongside Kamala Khan (Vellani) and Monica Rambeau (Parris).
 The visuals are soundtracked by Beastie Boys’ ‘Intergalactic’.

 It picks up where the last episode of Ms. Marvel left off, when Vellani was shocked after Captain Marvel turns up in her bedroom.
 From there, we see Larson teaming up with Vellani’s Ms. Marvel and Parris’ Rambeau from WandaVision.